 We plan our curriculum with Laughton Community Primary School using a topic based cross-curricular approach.
 This allows us to improve learning experiences through shared resources and activities.
 The children in KS2 work on a 4 year cycle and the children in KS1 and EYFS work on a 3 year cycle.
 Teachers plan together to share ideas and find opportunities to develop a skills based approach to learning.
 The topics cover a wide range of themes and trips and visits are used to provide memorable experiences that support the children's learning.
 We follow the National Curriculum that we have integrated into our cross-curricular skills based learning curriculum.

-Reading and Language Development A large part of each school day is given over to developing literacy skills in both a dedicated English session and through cross-curricular topic opportunities.
+Reading and Language Development

+A large part of our English sessions are taught through cross-curricular topic opportunities.
+This enables the children to get immersed in a topic and have knowledge about what they write about.

 The ability to read fluently is clearly central to all learning, and in teaching children to read our aim is to help them realise that books can be a source of both further learning and immense pleasure.
 We have a whole school daily phonics and whole school reading approach to ensure children's needs are met.

 We encourage children in Reception to develop reading skills from the very beginning.
 Regular sharing of books with your child will further stimulate and develop their lifelong love of reading and literature.

 The ability to communicate clearly, both orally and in written English, is of utmost importance, and so too we feel is the careful presentation of written work.
 Children are encouraged to write imaginatively, while at the same time heeding the necessity for accurate spelling and use of punctuation.
 Writing tasks are linked to real events and other areas of the curriculum.
 We use high quality texts to support the grammar, punctuation and spelling elements of the English curriculum.

 Mathematics

 Our aim in teaching mathematics is to challenge all children in understanding and deepening their skills and reasoning in number, shape, space, measure and statistics.

 We use a mastery approach that aims to provide them with a deeper understanding of concepts and how to apply them in different contexts using visual representations.

 The children relate their arithmetic understanding to 'Real life maths' situations to understand how it helps them.

 We follow the national curriculum and use a range of resources to make links and support activities in lessons.
-Where possible we teach cross curricular maths linked to our topics.
+Where possible we teach cross-curricular maths linked to our topics.